jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 8 Alternatives to bankruptcy
-(1) A debtor who is insolvent may have an alternative to bankruptcy, such as— (a) making a proposal to creditors (see subpart 2 of Part 5); or (b) paying creditors in instalments under a summary instalment order (see subpart 3 of Part 5); or (c) entry to the no asset procedure (see subpart 4 of Part 5).
+(1) A debtor who is insolvent may have an alternative to bankruptcy, such as— (a) making a proposal to creditors (see subpart 2 of Part 5); or (b) paying creditors in instalments under a debt repayment order (see subpart 3 of Part 5); or (c) entry to the no asset procedure (see subpart 4 of Part 5).
 (2) This section is intended only as a guide to the alternatives to bankruptcy.